lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. admonition:: About TopoTools
     :class: info

-    Topotools deduces the location of bonds, angles, dihedrals, and impropers from the respective positions of the atoms, and generates a *.data* file that can be read by LAMMPS :cite:`kohlmeyer2017topotools`.
+    *Topotools* deduces the location of bonds, angles, dihedrals, and impropers from the respective positions of the atoms, and generates a *.data* file that can be read by LAMMPS :cite:`kohlmeyer2017topotools`.
-    More details about Topotool can be found on the personal page of |Axel_webpage|.
+    More details about *Topotools* can be found on the personal page of |Axel_webpage|.

 .. |Axel_webpage| raw:: html